kazuki-iwanaga/jupyroot-backup/README.md

 3. Open http://localhost:8889 in your web browser and log in to Jupyter Notebook.
    **The default password is `hep`.**
+   `notebook` directory is mounted on the home directory of the container.
 4. Stop and destroy the container.

    ```sh